 As though they’d wrought it.

-In the next three lines the poem takes a turn.
+In the next three lines, the poem takes a turn.
 The speaker states that others, “fools” got their hands on Yeats’ coat.
 They meaning other writers and contemporaries alive at the same time as Yeats was, though appropriation and straight copying, took advantage of the new terrain he broached as a writer.
 Other, untruthful people “wore” Yeats’ coat “in the world’s eyes.”
 To an onlooker, the coat might appear to be their own, but Yeats knows the truth.

 These “fools” pretended that the coat was their own, as if they “Wrought” or created it.
-This is clearly something which would’ve frustrated the poet.
+This is clearly something that would’ve frustrated the poet.
 Especially, as is made clear in the first few lines, the amount of time and care he put into it.